RealDebugg/sharex-nextjs-uploader/README.md

 When deploying to Vercel, make sure to update the environment variables to match your settings.

 - `BLOB_READ_WRITE_TOKEN` should be the token to your private blob storage.
 - `BASE_URL` should be your domain + "/img".
 This is the URL where you can view your images online.
-For example: "img.debugg.co/img"
+For example: "https://img.debugg.co/img". **Including https in the beginning is important!!!!!**

 ## Setting up ShareX